 I think this quote says a lot about why we want to utilize something like Pilates no matter what sport we choose to play.

-The cure for the wrong kind of core movement isn’t to stop all movement, it’s to learn the right kind of movement.
+‘The cure for the wrong kind of core movement isn’t to stop all movement, it’s to learn the right kind of movement.’

 Pilates is a tool to help runners better learn to use their bodies and prevent injury.
-It can be done in place of traditional ab workout or as part of a strength training day.
+It can be done in place of a traditional ab workout or as part of a strength training day.

 Pilates can be done via a mat class (i.e. at home or in a group setting) or via a machine called the Reformer.
-I happen to really love the reformer, but those classes often get very pricey and thus I’m pretty content to rock the benefits at home for free.
+I happen to really love the reformer, but those classes often get very pricey, and thus I’m pretty content to rock the benefits at home for free.

 What is Pilates?

-As described by For Dummies: Pilates (pronounced puh-lah-teez and not pie-lates) is similar to yoga but emphasizes your body’s core — the abdomen, obliques, lower back, inner and outer thigh, butt, and so on.
+It is similar to yoga but the emphasis is on your body’s core — the abdomen, obliques, lower back, inner and outer thigh, butt, and so on.

 For this reason, Pilates develops much of what exercisers need — strength, flexibility, muscular endurance, coordination, balance, and good posture — with a much lower chance of injury than with other forms of exercise.
 The discipline emphasizes correct form instead of going for the burn.